Providers

 vLLM

-vLLM can serve open-source (and some custom) models via an OpenAI-compatible HTTP API.
-OpenClaw connects to vLLM using the openai-completions API.
+vLLM serves open-source (and some custom) models through an OpenAI-compatible HTTP API.
+OpenClaw connects using the openai-completions API and can auto-discover models when you opt in with VLLM_API_KEY.

 Property Value